Find a cycling tour by searching for your favourite location or key words

 Tour Highlights

-• Cycle through tea estates, sandalwood forests, and spice plantations
+• Cycle through tea estates, sandalwood forests and spice plantations

 Tour Features

-• Malabar multi-faith coastal villages.
+• Tropical Kerala coastal villages.

 • Coffee, tea and cardamom plantations.

-• Indira Gandhi Park, Chinnar Wildlife Sanctuary.
+• Wildlife of Chinnar and Indira Gandhi National Park,

-• Night on a traditional 'Kettuvalom' houseboat.
+• Overnight on a traditional Kerala houseboat.

 What's Included